 Multiple webs come together in a single pass to create a complex multi-layer part.

 Zoned Adhesive -

-Custom patterns of adhesive are laminated to material during the die cutting process, leaving adhesive only in the specified area(s).
+Custom patterns of adhesive are laminated to the material during the die-cutting process, leaving adhesive only in the specified area(s).

 Kiss Cutting -

 Kiss cutting is a process where a laminated material is die cut to the liner without cutting through the liner, leaving the die cut part affixed to the liner.
 Parts can be rolled around a core on the liner making them easier to handle.

 Materials with top and bottom liners are cut so that a portion of the liner is cut to extend the material to leave a pull-tab.
 This pull-tab contributes to ease of handling and placement.

 This process does not fully trim the materials away from the original shape but instead creates a perforated area that remains in place until it is ready to be detached.

 The variety of die-cutting capabilities we offer enables us to provide innovative solutions to customers all over the world in a range of industries.
 Our material experts, engineers, and technical team can suggest the most innovative and efficient way to manufacture your component.
 Contact us today.